 WWII American Army Medic Desmond T. Doss, who served during the Battle of Okinawa, refuses to kill people, and becomes the first man in American history to receive the Medal of Honor without firing a shot.

-Three time periods - young adolescence, mid-teen and young adult - in the life of black-American Chiron is presented.
-When a child, Chiron lives with his single, crack addict mother Paula in a crime ridden neighborhood in Miami.
+Three time periods - young adolescence, mid-teen and young adult - in the life of African-American, gay Chiron is presented.
+When a child, Chiron lives with his single, crack addict mother, Paula, in a crime-ridden neighborhood in Miami.
 Chiron is a shy, withdrawn child largely due to his small size and being neglected by his mother, who is more concerned about getting her fixes and satisfying her carnal needs than taking care of him.
 Because of these issues, Chiron is bullied, the slurs hurled at him which he doesn't understand beyond knowing that they are meant to be hurtful.
-Besides his same aged Cuban-American friend Kevin, Chiron is given what little guidance he has in life from a neighborhood drug dealer named Juan, who can see that he is neglected, and Juan's caring girlfriend Teresa, whose home acts as a sanctuary away from the bullies and away from Paula's abuse.
+Besides his same-aged Cuban-American friend Kevin, Chiron is given what little guidance he has in life from a neighborhood drug dealer named Juan, who can see that he is neglected, and Juan's caring girlfriend Teresa, whose home acts as a sanctuary away from the bullies and away from Paula's abuse.
 With this childhood as a foundation, Chiron may have a predetermined path in life, one that will only be magnified...
 Written by

 152 of 288 people found this review helpful.

 Was this review helpful to you?